 For both philosophical and practical reasons, Ubuntu does not install restricted drivers by default but allows the user to make an informed choice.
 Remember that restricted drivers, unlike the open source drivers for your device, are not maintained by Ubuntu.
-Problems caused by those drivers will be resolved only when the manufacturer wishes to address them.
+Problems caused by those drivers Your graphics card is the component in your computer which outputs to the display.
+Whether you are watching videos on YouTube, viewing DVDs, or simply enjoying the smooth transition effects when you maximize/minimize your windows, your graphics device is doing the hard work behind the scenes. will be resolved only when the manufacturer wishes to address them.
 To see if restricted drivers are available for your system, press the Super/Windows key on your keyboard to show the Dash or click the Ubuntu icon on the Unity Launcher, and search for Additional Drivers.
 If a driver is provided by the company for your particular device, it will be listed there.
 You can simply click Activate to enable the driver.
 This process requires an active Internet connection and it will ask for your password.
 Once installation is complete you may have to reboot your computer to finish activating the driver.